MuhammadTariq92/Calculator-Project/README.md

 -This project is licensed under the MIT License.
 See the LICENSE file for details.

-This `README.md` file now includes a detailed step-by-step Code Overview section with boxed visualizations to illustrate the structure and logic flow of the code.
+This `README.md` file now includes a detailed step-by-step Code Overview section with boxed visualizations to illustrate the structure and logic fl,,ow of the code.

+In this markdown file, the `Main Method`, `getInputFromUser Method`, `calculateExpression Method`, and `performOperation Method` headings are styled with a box and a grey background for clarity.